College Hill, Texas

 College Hill is an unincorporated community in Bowie County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 116 in 1990.
 It is located within the Texarkana metropolitan area.

-History

-W.H.
-Patty operated a sawmill and gin in the area in the early 1890s.
-It is here that College Hill was established.
-A post office was established at College Hill in 1902 and remained in operation until 1907.
-Its population was 100 in 1915, which went down to 30 in 1945, and had a store in operation.
-There was a church, a cemetery, a business, and several scattered houses in 1984.
-The population was 116 in 1990, but there was no population recorded in 2000.

 Geography

 College Hill is located on Farm to Market Road 44, 7 mi south of DeKalb, 33 mi west of Texarkana, and 20 mi west of Boston in southwestern Bowie County.

 Education

 College Hill is served by the Simms Independent School District.
-It joined the school district with 8 other nearby communities in 1938.
+It joined the school district with eight other nearby communities in 1938.